Ford Ranger owners have reported 25 problems related to fuel pump (under the gasoline fuel system category).

 My 2005 Ford Ranger stalled on me while driving down highway at 65mph and has done this before driving around town whenever the fuel kill switch is bumped by someone's foot while sitting in passenger seat.
 Whenever fuel kill switch gets bumped it stops the fuel pump then truck stalls. (very dangerous someone's going to get hurt if not fixed) the fuel kill switch is located on passenger side fire wall where your right foot is.
 If you stretch your leg you will hit the switch.
 Ford should recall this problem.
 Relocate switch before someone gets hurt.
 Very dangerous when driving and your truck stalls cause switch gets bumped.
 It don't take much to set switch off.
 I have been to tasa Ford in r.
 I. And explained this problem to them and they said they have had this problem with other vehicles and Ford knows about this problem but has not had a recall!! something needs to be done.
 Hope you can help thank you.
-This issue happened on Apr.
-4, 2010.

 See all problems of the 2003 Ford Ranger.